LoganGrier/constrained-type/README.md

 ## Macros

-*ConstrainedType.Inequality* builds inequality constraints and helper functions from a comparable.
+*Inequality* builds inequality constraints and helper functions from a comparable.
 See [ConstrainedType_Inequality.resi](src/ConstrainedType_Inequality.resi) for documentation.

 ## Built-in constraints

-*ConstrainedType.Integer*.
-The module interface satisfies *ConstrainedType.Inequality.Module*.
+*Integer*, which satisfies *Inequality.Module*.

-*ConstrainedType.Array*.
-Offers a generic NonEmpty constraint, and utilities to create ConstraintType.Value.t objects satisfying NonEmpty.
+*Array*, which offers a generic NonEmpty constraint and utilities to create Value.t objects satisfying it.

 ## Constraints on generic types